2026 Vendor Data Processing Agreement Checklist for Schools

 Legal and Compliance Framework

-These provisions connect the contract to the broader legal landscape.
+These provisions connect the contract to the broader legal environment.

 Contract Lifecycle and Special Cases